Large deviations of empirical neighborhood distribution in sparse random graphs: Introduction and main results

 \section{Introduction and main results}

-Consider the Erd\"os-Renyi ensemble $\cG(n,p)$, where a random graph is obtained from the vertex set $[n]=\{1,\dots,n\}$ by adding each edge independently with probability $p$.
+Consider the Erd\H{o}s-Renyi ensemble $\cG(n,p)$, where a random graph is obtained from the vertex set $[n]=\{1,\dots,n\}$ by adding each edge independently with probability $p$.
 In the sparse regime with $p=\l/n$, for a fixed $\l>0$, it is well known that, for large $n$, a typical graph from $\cG(n,p)$ locally looks like a Galton-Watson tree with Poisson offspring distribution with mean $\l$.
 In this work we study large deviations from this typical behavior.
 The problem is intimately related to the question: conditioned on having a certain neighborhood distribution, what does a typical element of $\cG(n,p)$ locally look like ?
 The same questions can be asked for other commonly studied random graph ensembles such as the uniform random graphs with fixed number of edges growing linearly with the number of vertices, or with given degree sequence.
 We formulate the problem within the theory of {\em local weak convergence} of graph sequences that was recently introduced by Benjamini and Schramm \cite{bensch} and Aldous and Steele \cite{aldoussteele}.
 The associated local weak topology has now become a common tool for studying sparse graphs, see Aldous and Lyons \cite{aldouslyons} and Bollob\`as and Riordan \cite{BR2011}.
+A surprising large variety of graph functionals are continuous for this topology.
 In Section \ref{sec:LWC} below, we will give more details on local weak convergence.
 In order to present our result, here we first introduce the main terminology.